How do we balance development and conservation on a finite planet?

 Whether it’s clearing land to grow crops and build cities, or fragmenting habitats with highways and railroads, human development has changed the surface of the planet in a variety of ways.

-But lightly or moderately changed lands are still critical for nature and wildlife.
-If we’re to preserve the diversity of all habitats on Earth—and support the wildlife and human communities that depend on them—we have to protect and manage these areas, as well as pristine landscapes.
+But lightly or moderately changed lands are still critical for wildlife—in fact, lands stewarded by Indigenous communities worldwide show people and nature can thrive together.
+If we’re to preserve the diversity of all habitats on Earth—and support the wildlife and human communities that depend on them—we have to protect and manage modified areas, as well as pristine landscapes.

 Balancing the protection of nature with growing human needs will require careful planning—and a more complete understanding of how we are changing the planet.
 The following maps show the current extent of land change on Earth, what future changes might look like, and what is driving these changes.